&

 "A woman with the 'habit of freezing' and who hates being touched.
 The reason for that is because she doesn't want to let anyone in.
 But right now she is attracted by and wants to get to the core of this story.
 Perhaps she's being a fool.
 Nevertheless, she wants to take a peak inside him."

 Yagai Kouga is a 45 year old doctor that works at Kaoru’s hospital.
 Yagai is a talented, but infamous doctor.
 He’s blunt, arrogant, and a bit crude, but still manages to command the respect of others.
 He’s just not exactly the refined, older gentleman that you’d expect in a romance manga.
+The first time we meet him, Aoki wakes him from a nightmare.
+One of their first interactions is Yagai’s hand grabbing hers, confused from the dream.
+Here, Aoki does not pull back, she does not fear his touch.
+She even goes back in to touch the scar on his hand when he pulls away.
+This the beginning of a true turning point for her from her previous hatred of another’s touch.

 Sexual Desire